 “It is our professional and moral responsibility to do what we can to both mitigate and adapt to the effects of climate change.
 It is about the construction and operation life cycle.
 For me, sustainability is a way of being and a way of acting.” - Dr Jose Hernandez, Head of Sustainability and Energy

-Pick Everard has committed to achieving net zero carbon by 2022.
+Pick Everard has committed to achieving net zero carbon.
 We want to maintain the carbon reduction levels achieved during the Covid-19 pandemic but will also account for the ‘working-from-home’ carbon emissions.
 Our carbon reduction plan detailing how we will achieve this can be found here.
 We will continue to provide updates on our journey.

 We are committed to fully playing our part in tackling the climate emergency; through the actions laid out in the plan, through our investment in sustainable initiatives, and through demonstration of our intent with the signing of the Construction Declares Climate and Biodiversity Emergency, the RIBA 2030 Challenge and the Better Buildings Partnership Design for Performance.
 Where we are not directly responsible, we will work with and influence decisions made by others.